 Immunological effects of the combined DNA/protein versus DNA/DNA and protein/protein prime/boost strategies were verified in two independent experiments (Table 1).
 Sera collected from the immunized chickens were examined for the presence of HA–specific antibodies by ELISA and further characterized using the HI test.
 The indirect ELISA indicated the presence of anti-H5 HA–specific antibodies in sera from all three groups of chickens and failed to indicate the apparent superiority of any one of the three vaccine regimens (Fig. 2A and 2B).
 In Experiment 1, the levels of anti-H5 HA antibodies were higher in the DNA/DNA and DNA/protein groups, while in Experiment 2 the antibody levels were higher in the DNA/protein and protein/protein groups.

 In contrast to the results of the indirect ELISA, the results of the HI test indicated that priming with a DNA vaccine significantly improved the efficacy of the recombinant HA protein used as a subunit vaccine.
-In Experiment 1, the HI test using heterologous antigen (H5N2) detected the HI-positive individuals only in the DNA/DNA (median log2 = 3, corresponding to the serum dilution of 1/8) and the DNA/protein (median log2 = 2, corresponding to the serum dilution of 1/4) groups (Fig. 2C).
+In Experiment 1, the HI test using a distinct heterologous antigen (H5N2) detected the HI-positive individuals only in the DNA/DNA (median log2 = 3, corresponding to the serum dilution of 1/8) and the DNA/protein (median log2 = 2, corresponding to the serum dilution of 1/4) groups (Fig. 2C).
 In Experiment 2, two types of viruses were used for HI assessment.
 The HI test with heterologous H5N2 antigen (the same as in Experiment 1) indicated a lack of production of antibodies capable of effectively blocking hemagglutination in the case of protein/protein immunization, while 88% of chickens were HI-positive in the DNA/DNA and DNA/protein groups (median log2 = 3 and 4, respectively).
 Interestingly, the HI test using homologous H5N1 virus produced 100% positive results both in the DNA/protein and the DNA/DNA groups and 44% of HI-positive chickens immunized twice with the HA protein (the protein/protein group).
 The median log2 = 6 (corresponding to the serum dilution of 1/64) was equal for the DNA/protein and DNA/DNA groups (Fig. 2D and 2E).

 The results of the HI test were supported by the results of the diagnostic competitive ELISA (Fig. 3).
 This test is recommended for the detection of potentially highly-pathogenic strains of H5N1 in the serum of infected chickens and is moderately suitable for analysis of the efficiency of vaccination, due to its rather low sensitivity in such cases.
+However, in our study the test aimed to provide additional information about anti-HA antibody levels after the used vaccination strategies.
 The results of this test indicated that the serum samples from the protein/protein groups in both experiments were strongly negative, with the mean % of competition around 80–90%, while slightly better results were observed in the DNA/protein group.
+Despite the fact that most samples were negative (as expected) the observed trends in the level of antibodies seem to be in concordance with the results of ELISA and HI tests presented in Fig.2.
 Result of this test indicated a significant difference between the protein/protein group and the DNA/protein group in both experiments and between the protein/protein group and the DNA/DNA group in Experiment 1.

 Discussion